 Phone calls

-If PHE staff or registrars receive an out-of-hours call in transit on public transport, they should assess the urgency of the call and take essential details without breaching confidentiality i.e. not mentioning people’s names etc. while on public transport.
+If UKHSA staff or registrars receive an out-of-hours call in transit on public transport, they should assess the urgency of the call and take essential details without breaching confidentiality i.e. not mentioning people’s names etc. while on public transport.
 Based on this assessment a decision can be made regarding the urgency with which the call needs to be followed up.
-If necessary, it may be appropriate to pass the call to another member of the on call team who is in a more suitable position to deal with it or follow up may be delayed until the journey is complete and the member of staff is in a more suitable environment to deal with it.
+If necessary, it may be appropriate to pass the call to another member of the on-call team who is in a more suitable position to deal with it or follow up may be delayed until the journey is complete and the member of staff is in a more suitable environment to deal with it.

 Registrar Training Competencies